 NSPCC Childline and Child Exploitation and Online Protection Command (CEOP) are the main national stakeholders for assisting children who are feeling victims of online abuse.
 A chatbot, computer programs that simulate human conversations, could increase their capacity to support children in self-assessing their situation.

 This investigation led by Dr Lara Piccolo, a human-computer interaction researcher at the Knowledge Media Institute, explored whether young people would rely on a chatbot to get this support, in which circumstances that could work, and how such a chatbot should be designed.

-To obtain these answers from a user-centred perspective, more than 100 school children aged 11-17 years participated in one of 8 workshops she organised in collaboration with the Safety Centre Alley MK in schools in Milton Keynes and London from October to December 2019.
+To obtain these answers from a user-centred perspective, more than 100 school children aged 11-17 years participated in one of eight workshops she organised in collaboration with the Safety Centre Alley MK in schools in Milton Keynes and London from October to December 2019.
 The workshops participants shared their views about using such technology and, as a co-creation activity, performed stories with Lego figures to simulate situations in which the chatbot could help a young person facing a stressful situation online.

 The results reveal that most children welcome the possibility of interacting with a bot as they will not feel embarrassed and or judged.
-Mainly the younger participants expressed the chatbot could be the help they need when parents let them down or are unable to help.
+Mainly the younger participants expressed that the chatbot could be the help they need when parents let them down or are unable to help.
 They expected the chatbot to help them mainly in assessing the severity of the situation, raising their confidence to take any further action, supporting them emotionally and providing advice for taking the next steps.

-The dialogues generated by the participants during their 'performances' were analysed suggesting adequate vocabulary, level of formality, ethical and privacy concerns, as well as the level of psychological support the potential users expect to receive from the chatbot.
+The dialogues generated by the participants during their 'performances' were analysed, suggesting adequate vocabulary, level of formality, ethical and privacy concerns, as well as the level of psychological support the potential users expect to receive from the chatbot.